- Tour Package

 The National Memorial Chorten is the highlight of the capital city with its towering golden spires shining in the sun and its bells tinkling in the wind and was built in1974 in memory of the late King Jigme Dorji Wangchuck who passed away in 1972.
 The Chorten is an impressive monument and very sacred to the Bhutanese people who make an endless procession circumambulating it every day.

 The Buddha statue made of bronze and gilded in gold measuring at a height of 51.5 meters is located on top of a hill at Kuenselphodrang Nature Park, overlooking Thimphu valley.
 It is one of the largest Buddha statue in the world.

-This place has a special magical atmosphere with its prayer flags fluttering in the wind and its feeling of riding above the bustle of the city.
-Changangkha lhakhang is one of the oldest temple in Thimphu valley.
-It was built in the 12thcentury by Nyima, the son of Phajo Drugom Shipo, the founder of Drukpa School in Bhutan.
+This place has a special magical atmosphere with its prayer flags fluttering in the wind and its feeling of rising above the bustle of the city.
+Changangkha Lhakhang is one of the oldest temple in the Thimphu valley.
+It was built in the 12thcentury by Nyima, the son of Phajo Drugom Zhipo, the founder of Drukpa School in Bhutan.

 Drubthob Goenpa (Zilukha Nunnery)

-Takin is listed by international conservation agencies as a vulnerable species and rare animal found only in Bhutan, Nepal, Burma and China.
-Takin is chosen as national animal because of its uniqueness, and its association with religious history and mythology.
+Takin is listed by international conservation agencies as a vulnerable species and rare animal found only in Bhutan, Nepal, Burma, and China.
+Takin is chosen as a national animal because of its uniqueness, and its association with religious history and mythology.

-The handmade paper factory in Bhutan dates back from the age-old handicraft tradition and its history can be traced back to the 8thcentury.
-The technique employed until the advent of modern knowledge was purely a household method and the usage was limited to religious and traditional purpose.
+The handmade paper factory in Bhutan dates back to the age-old handicraft tradition and its history can be traced back to the 8thcentury.
+The technique employed until the advent of modern knowledge was purely a household method and the usage was limited to religious and traditional purposes.
 Today it is considered an important element in the preservation of Bhutan’s cultural heritage.

-Due to complete indigenous character of papermaking, it is given wide ranging recognition at home and in the international market.
+Due to the complete indigenous character of papermaking, it is given wide-ranging recognition at home and in the international market.